 - 3. RSPG recognises the possibility that, for the use of the 470-694 MHz band, a single scenario may not be applicable to all Member States.
 Therefore, RSPG recommends any future EU regulatory action to facilitate, to the extent feasible, the implementation of various scenarios among Member States, emphasizing the pursuit of compatible uses and focusing on the means to achieve them.
 Any regulatory action should also take into account the possible uses, already enabled by the implementation of Article 4. - 4.
 RSPG recognises that, in the border areas of EU, successful coordination negotiations could rely on spectrum regulation at ITU-R level. - 5.
-RSPG recognises also the needs, at national level, for several mobile usages other than Wireless Broadband Electronic Communication Services (WBB ECS) and PMSE (i.e. PPDR, defence).
+RSPG recognises also the needs, at national level, for several mobile usages other than Wireless Broadband Electronic Communication Services (WBB ECS) and PMSE, such other usages being PPDR and defence.
 Therefore, RSPG recommends that in case of decreasing needs for broadcasting at national level, spectrum should also be made available nationally for these use cases, taking into account the possible needs of cross border coordination. - 6.
 RSPG considers that any long-term evolution of the national use in sub-700 MHz band may impact the spectrum available for audio-PMSE.
-RSPG recommends that those Member States introducing other usages than broadcasting, should preserve sufficient spectrum for PMSE needs, taking also into account the transition of PMSE towards new spectrum efficient technologies. - 7.
+RSPG recommends that those Member States introducing other usages than broadcasting, should preserve sufficient spectrum for PMSE needs, taking also into account possible evolutions of PMSE towards new technologies. - 7.
 RSPG recognises that the operation of radio astronomy, in the 600 MHz frequency band, needs to be ensured in the long term, as well as the operation of Radiolocation (wind profiler) in some countries, in this band.
 Therefore, RSPG recommends that the Commission should take into account these services in any long-term strategy for the UHF band in the EU. - 8.
 RSPG recognises that the evolution of UHF band broadcasting reception during the current decade, including factors such as the number of programs, the content format (HD/UHD) and technological advancements (e.g. DVB-T2/HEVC, 5G Broadcast) plays a role in shaping any timeline post 2030.
-Further, any decision on these factors is a national matter determined by market demand and audio-visual policy.
-Nevertheless, RSPG recommends that Member States
+Further, any decision on these factors is a national matter determined by market demand, consumer equipment, sustainability, and audio-visual policy.
+Nevertheless,

-- wishing to continue to use sub-700 MHz band primarily for broadcasting, strive to implement most efficient technologies (such as T2/HEVC)., - 9.
-RSPG believes that any outcome of WRC-23 concerning the sub-700 MHz frequency band should not be considered as prejudicing or constraining any later EU choice or decision on the European legal framework in this band. - 10.
-Concerning the Council and EP decision on UHF and its review before 2030, RSPG is willing to contribute to such a process, including the review of the legal basis regarding the UHF band with a deliverable to be published in timely manner.
+RSPG recommends that Member States wishing to continue to use sub-700 MHz band primarily for broadcasting, strive to implement most efficient technologies (such as T2/HEVC).,

+- 9. RSPG believes that any outcome of WRC-23 concerning the sub-700 MHz frequency band will be properly considered and balanced with the specific needs of the Member States for any later EU choice or decision on the European legal framework in this band. - 10.
+RSPG is willing to contribute to the process for the review of the Council and EP decision on UHF and, if necessary, its update before 2030, noting the Lamy report, with a deliverable to be published in timely manner.